aperkaz/taggr/README.md

 The UI follow an unidirectional dataflow pattern with React and a reactive uiStore.

+## Notes
+Sometimes windows build fails.
+Try to clean cache and delete package-lock as in: https://github.com/cncjs/cncjs/issues/172

 ## Future features

 - TODO: Clean up notification code part